Published on June 4th, 2018 by Nathan Parsh

 For these investors, current income is the only thing that matters.
 If a stock doesn’t yield a certain amount – say over 3% – then some investors won’t even consider looking at that company.

 But investors who are overly concerned with the size of the dividend payment may miss out on great dividend growth opportunities.
 There are strong companies that may not have the highest yields, but offer very attractive dividend growth rates.
+The video below shows how low yield stocks can fit into your protfolio.

 This article examines low yield stocks with yields below 2%, and 5-year dividend growth rate above 10%.